michi-992/OnePage_Search_Application/README.md

 This project is a Maven-based parent project consisting of two child modules: a backend and a frontend.
 The backend is a Spring Boot (version 3.3.4) application with Spring Security integration.
 The frontend is built with Angular (version 18).
-The application provides a recipe search functionality that triggers an OpenSearch search and saves the search request in a PostgreSQL database.
+The application provides a recipe search functionality including filters and sorting that triggers an OpenSearch search and saves the search request in a PostgreSQL database.
 Additionally, the project includes a login, registration, homepage (search view), and admin view of all searches.

 ## Table of Contents